bongrip/arduino-hid-autoclicker/README.md

 # arduino-hid-autoclicker
-An autoclicker created for Arduino + USB Host Shield.
+🖱️ An autoclicker created for Arduino + USB Host Shield.
+`This project has since been disbanded and will no longer get updates`

-# Requirements
+# ℹ️ Requirements

 - Arduino `(For this I used An KEYESTUDIO ARDUINO LEONARDO R3)` [AMAZON USA](https://www.amazon.com/KEYESTUDIO-Leonardo-Development-Board-Arduino/dp/B0786LJQ8K)
 - USB Host Shield `(For this I used An HILETGO USB Host Shield)` [AMAZON USA](https://www.amazon.com/HiLetgo-Shield-Arduino-Support-Android/dp/B01MTU9OLM/)

-# Usage
+# ❔ Usage

 Open the Arduino IDE and upload the Sketch file.<br>
 The Default binding for this autoclicker is double pressing the MOUSE_4 within quick succession<br>
 Then you will be able to hold your mouse click, and it will simulate clicks!

-# How can I spoof this as a REAL mouse?
+# 🛡️ How can I spoof this as a REAL mouse?

 To make this look like a real mouse, you can upload a custom boards.txt<br>